licht1stein/context-transient.el/README.md

  ```

 ### Clojure Specific Example
-You need to be a bit more verbose to use it to run interactive CIDER commands while working on a Clojure project:
+Normally with transient you would need to be a bit more verbose to use it to run interactive CIDER commands while working on a Clojure project:
 ```elisp
 (context-transient-define my-clj-transient
   :doc "Transient for my-clj-repo"